4 Scaffolding strategies that lead to greater student independence

 4. Design lessons that allow students to work together — Part of understanding the content of your lesson means that your students need time to process the new ideas and information as well as talk about it with other students to make sense of and articulate what they’ve learned.
 This fosters a community within the classroom, and it also allows your students to take control of their own learning process.
 A great way to implement group work into the classroom is by splitting the students up based on the feedback you gain from the free-text assessment.
 Once you have a grasp of how much the class as a whole understands about the content, you can decide whether you should incorporate differentiated instruction.
 This involves splitting your class into groups based on their understanding of the material and creating questions specific to their level of understanding.

-Classtime can help you get started with scaffolding your classroom today:
+Classtime can help you get started with scaffolding your lessons today:

 The easiest way to learn more is to start a session of your own and take the tour.
 It takes less than three minute – it’s that simple!